HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 If you boot the VM:

 - the DHCP-server should provide it with an IP address in the correct range, the correct IP addresses for the default gateway and DNS server.
-- When you open a web browser in the VM, you should have Internet access
+- When you open a web browser in the VM, you should have Internet access (open any website)
 - You should be able to view the website on `srv100` by entering `https://www.infra.lan/` in the web browser.

 Verify that the IP address is in the correct range (the one reserved for guests with a dynamic IP).
 Reconfigure the DHCP server so your workstation VM will receive a reserved IP address (also in the correct range!).